Winter STEAM Activities to Keep Minds Active

-Each season supports a variety of interesting STEAM activities, and winter is no exception.
-That’s because the weather and season have elements ideal for a variety of science, technology, engineering, art and math activities, as well as cross-disciplinary projects involving more than one.
-Getting kids involved in fun and interesting winter STEAM activities that keep minds active and warm can make a long, chilly winter pass more quickly.
+Each season brings new opportunities for interesting STEAM activities, and winter is no exception.
+That’s because the weather and season have elements ideal to inspire a variety of science, technology, engineering, art and math activities, as well as cross-disciplinary projects involving more than one.
+Getting children involved in fun and interesting winter STEAM activities that keep minds active and warm can make a long, cold winter break pass more quickly—and joyfully!

 Start with a Book